khaors/geocompr/main.md

 Name                Extension              Info                                                                                                                                                                                                                                                                                     Type                Model
 ------------------  ---------------------  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------  ------------------  ---------------
-ESRI Shapefile      .shp (the main file)   One of the most popular vector file format.
+ESRI Shapefile      .shp (the main file)   One of the most popular vector file formats.
 Consists of at least three files.
 The main files size cannot exceed 2 GB.
 It lacks support for mixed type.
-Columns names are limited to 10 characters, and number of columns are limited at 255.
+Column names are limited to 10 characters, and number of columns are limited at 255.
 It has poor support for Unicode standard.
 Vector              Partially open
 GeoJSON             .geojson               Extends the JSON exchange format by including a subset of the simple feature representation.
 Vector              Open
 KML                 .kml                   XML-based format for spatial visualization, developed for use with Google Earth.
 Zipped KML file forms the KMZ format.
 Vector              Open
 GPX                 .gpx                   XML schema created for exchange of GPS data.
 Vector              Open